laurauguc/grading_assistant/README.md

 # GradeMate

-The Gemini-powered Grading assistant application, GradeMate, aids teachers in grading written work.
+The Gemini-powered Grading assistant Application, GradeMate, aids teachers in grading written work.
 Teachers can apply curated rubrics or upload their own.
+The most recent version of this App is available at: https://wwww.grade-mate.app.

 ## Architecture

 The GradeMate is built using Javascript for the frontend and Python for the backend.
-Specifically, the frontend is a ReactJS app while the backend is a Django app, functioning as an API endpoint for the frontend.
+Specifically, the frontend is a ReactJS App while the backend is a Django App, functioning as an API endpoint for the frontend.
 The calls to the Gemini API are made from the backend.

 ## Requirements